harveycoombs/a-discord-bot/README.md

 # Just a Discord Bot

-Hi, this is just a basic Discord bot, written in JavaScript.
+Hi, this is just a basic Discord bot, written in Rust.

 ## What can this bot do?
 below, is a list of all commands: